aarmey/ml-for-bioe/website/final-project.md

     - Charting and/or visualization of your results
     - How your proposed approach has solved your question

-Accompanying your final report should be a git repository of your analysis.
+Your analysis code should accompany your final report.

 ## Final Presentation